 Its landscape comprises mountains peaks glaciers glacial lake rivers hot water spring gorges cliffs pastures and forests within this landscape are settlement and cattle shed etc. and the mountains from Langtang trek is Langtang Lirjung(7227m), Yala peak(5520m) Ganesh Himal, Gangchenpo(6387m), Langshisa Ri(6427m), pomade, Baden Powell peak(5825m), poring RI(7292m), etc

 The three main trek routes in the park namely 1) Langtang Valley 2) Helambu 3) Gonsaikunda lake cover much of the park and southern Helambu region significant wilderness sites include Ghora Tabela Kyanjin Panch Pokhari, Helambu toe of Langshisa glacier, and Ganja la pass.
 Among the cultural site are Langtang valleys Melamchighyang, Tarkeghyang, and Shermathang which are worth visiting

 Among the rich cultural heritage of Tamang and Sherpas, one of the important aspects is the indigenous knowledge of herbal medicine transhumance systems cheese production some community works include garbage management, trail management, heritage conservation, etc. information centers and museums established at Dunche are very useful to the visitors.

 With the assistance of guides and tour operators, visitors can participate in a variety of activities around the park.
 Depending upon the level of adventure and interest visitors can go trekking, climbing, bird watching, or go to a nature walk, village walks, visit hot springs after the trek to get a hot bath, etc.

-From Kathmandu there are easiest means of reaching the park is to take a public bus or hire jeep or car to reach Dunche.
+From Kathmandu there are easiest means of reaching the park is to take a public bus or hire a jeep or car to reach Dunche.
 The road continues all the way to Syafrubensi.